Shopify/theme-check/docs/checks/img_width_and_height.md

 There are some cases where you can avoid content-layout shift without needing the width and height attributes:

 - When the aspect-ratio of the displayed image should be independent of the uploaded image.
-In those cases, the solution is still the [padding-top hack][csstricks-ratio] with an `overflow: hidden container`.
+In those cases, the solution is still the [padding-top hack][csstricks-ratio] with an `overflow: hidden` container.
 - When you are happy with the padding-top hack.

 In those cases, it is fine to disable this check with the comment.